 Those who wish to apply their business knowledge in an academic setting can go on to earn a PhD in international business, which will open up research, teaching and publishing opportunities.

-The U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook places employment of interpretors and translators at 46 percent through 2022, which is much faster than average for all occupations.
-International management analysts rested at 19 percent job growth for the same time frame, which is faster than average for all occupations.
+The U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook places employment growth for interpreters and translators at 29 percent through 2024, which is much faster than average for all occupations.
+Job growth for international management analysts should be 17 percent in the same time frame, which is also faster than average.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
 Learn about Pay & Job Projections.